 - April 11: 30-Day public posting on our Department Webpage, and through our social media accounts: Twitter, Facebook, and Instagram.
 Announcements provided in both English and Spanish, and include a link to the full plan and the electronic feedback form.

 - May 09 – May 22: A video presentation of the MHSA Plan overview, similar to the presentation of a standard public hearing, posted daily on all our social media accounts including YouTube.
 Posts will include a link to the full plan, the electronic feedback form, and a voice mail telephone number.
 Callers can simply leave their feedback or provide a call back number if they would like follow up contact with Riverside County MHSA Administration.
 Presentation conducted in both English and Spanish and supported by a sign language interpreter.

 - DVDs of the presentation also available for mail or pick up starting May 05.
 PLEASE request your DVD packets before May 01.
 DVDs can also be closed captioned in some Riverside County languages.
-To request a DVD, please email with your mailing address or request to arrange pick up time: ESierra@ruhealth.org
+To request a DVD, please email with your mailing address or request to arrange pick up time: SeContreras@ruhealth.org